thiagolemosdev/agendanode/README.md

 ## ✍ Short Description

 This project is just for studing.
-This is a CRUD (Create, Read, Update, Delete) maked with Node.js on backend, ejs on frontend and MongoDB.
-I used outhers javascript framework to, like webpack.
+This is a CRUD (Create, Read, Update, Delete) maked with Node.js,ejs, html, css and some frameworks.
+Here you can create a login anda make login. after login you can create some contacts. all informations are saved on mongo database, and your password are just a hash in database.

 ## 🧪 Technologies